prithuls/MV-Swin-T/README.md

 ## Citation

-If you find this project useful, please consider citing our paper:
+If you find this work useful, please consider citing our paper:

 ```bibtex
 @article{sarker2024mv,